-Regional representatives met at the House of Brittany in Brussels to discuss why investing in human capital is key to achieve territorial development.
+Regional representatives met at the House of Brittany in Brussels to discuss why investing in human capital is key to achieving territorial development.
 The session was hosted by Georgette Bréard, Second Vice President of the Regional Council of Brittany in charge of Training, Learning and Guidance.
 She called for a re-examination of the link between post-2020 ESF+ and the European Semester, which disregards the essential position of regions.
-Specific needs and territorial inequalities will continue to raise challenges, and regional expertise provides a unique tool to face them.
+Specific needs and territorial inequalities will continue to raise challenges, and regional expertise provides a unique tool for facing them.

 Alexia Samuel, from the European Commission’s DG EMPL presented a policy state of play in the area of skills, touching on the European Pillar of Social Rights, the European Agenda for Adult Learning, the Riga Conclusions, and the New Skills Agenda.
 She also introduced opportunities for funding of skills in the next MFF 2021-2027 under the “Cohesion and Values” chapter: ESF+, Erasmus, and the European Solidarity Corps.

 Regional case presentations followed.
 Marta Marín, delegate of the Basque Country to the EU introduced the Basque VET system, supported by the Basque VET Law approved in July 2018.
 Key success factors are a long‑term strategic planning, the human dimension, motivation of teaching staff, and contact with businesses.